 New car average CO2

-Despite cars being ever more efficient, the average UK new car CO2 has risen 0.8% in 2017, the first rise in two decades.
+Despite cars being ever more efficient, the average UK new car CO2 has risen 2.9% in 2018.

 New car technology

 New car technology has improved efficiency.
 New cars on sale in 2018 emit -8.3% less carbon dioxide than the equivalent older models.
 Massive investment by manufacturers into advanced powertrains, lightweight materials and aerodynamics means new cars are becoming ever more efficient.